clementh59/zkSnark-circuits/README.md

 ## List of circuits

-- `multiplier2` proves that someone knows a and b so that a * b = 33, without revealing a nor b
+- `multiplier2` proves that someone knows a and b so that `a * b = x`, without revealing a nor b. x is public.
+It means that someone can prove, for example, that he knows a and b so that a * b = 101929, without revealing a nor b.
+To verify the correctness of the statement, we just need to check the output of the computation and check if it is equal to 101929.
+Please note that using a=1 and b=x works.
+- `multiplier3` is the same as `multiplier2` but with 3 inputs (`in1 * in2 * in3 = out`).
+- `multiplierN` is the same as `multiplier3` but with N inputs.

 ## Using the makefile